ChosunOne/witness/extension.md

 ## Without Witnesses

 If `dest` already contains some Ether, then we don't need the witnesses at all.
+The algorithm becomes extremely simple:

 1. Each participant `p` transfers some predetermined Ether value (`stake`) from their source accounts (`src`) to the contract, attaching the chosen public key `public[p]` and encrypted address of his anonymous account (`dest`) for the possible Intermediate Arbitration.